Seabrook, Washington

-Seabrook is an unincorporated planned community in Grays Harbor County, Washington, United States.
-Founded in 2004 by developers Casey and Laura Roloff, Seabrook is a beach town based on the concept of New Urbanism.
+Seabrook is an unincorporated planned community in Grays Harbor County, Washington, United States, located on the Pacific coast along State Route 109 about one mile south of Pacific Beach and 17 miles north of Ocean Shores.
+Founded in 2004 by developers Casey and Laura Roloff, Seabrook was designed according to the principles of New Urbanism, with compact walkable neighborhoods organized around a mixed-use town center.